MikeSusutZZ/Project-Quazar/README.md

 - Use **WASD** keys to rotate and move your ship across the galaxy.
 - Press the **Spacebar** to fire your selected ammunition at enemy ships.
-- Your ship will regenerate 1 HP (health point) every second—use this to your advantage!
+- Your ship will slowly regenerate HP over time—use this to your advantage, live to fly another day!

 ### Game Board